Anti-tank warfare: Development between the world wars

-The Interwar period was dominated by the strategic thinking with fortified borders at its core.
+The Interwar period was dominated by strategic thinking with fortified borders at its core.
 These included obstacles consisting of natural features such as ditches, streams and urban areas, or constructed obstacles such as anti-tank ditches, minefields, dragon's teeth, or log barriers.
 The pinnacle of this strategic thinking was considered to be the Maginot Line which replaced infantry-filled trenches with artillery-filled bunkers, including casemates housing 37 or 47 mm anti-tank guns, and steel turrets armed with a pair of machine guns and a 25 mm anti-tank gun, although Germany was forbidden to produce tanks.
-The construction was partially based on the Allied experience with the Hindenburg Line which was breached with tank support during the battles of Cambrai and St. Quentin Canal, although German Command was more impressed by the surprise achieved by the Canadian troops at the Battle of the Canal du Nord.
-This came to influence their planning in 1940.
+The construction was partially based on the Allied experience with the Hindenburg Line, which was breached with tank support during the battles of Cambrai and St. Quentin Canal, although German Command was more impressed by the surprise achieved by the Canadian troops at the Battle of the Canal du Nord.
+This influenced their planning in 1940.

 The Maginot line defenses – up to 25 km deep from the forward positions to the rear line – were intended to prevent a surprise attack and delay any attack while the French Army was mobilized.
-With the relative numerical inferiority between the France and Germany, it was a more effective use of manpower.
+Given the relative numerical inferiority of France compared to Germany, it was a more effective use of human resources.
 Within the line, passive anti-tank obstacles were supported by anti-infantry and anti-tank bunkers.
 After Belgium declared neutrality in 1936, France began work on extending the line along the Belgian border.

-Improved artillery was seen as the quickest solution to anti-tank defense, and one of the earliest post-war anti-tank gun designs was the 25 mm Hotchkiss model from France.
+Improved artillery was seen as the quickest solution to anti-tank defense, and one of the earliest post-war designs was the French 25 mm Hotchkiss anti-tank gun.
 It was intended to replace an Atelier de Puteaux 37 mm weapon designed in 1916 to destroy machine gun positions.
 Rheinmetall commenced design of a 37 mm anti-tank gun in 1924 and the first guns were produced in 1928 as 3.7 cm Pak L/45, later adopted in Wehrmacht service as 3.7 cm Pak 36.
 It made an appearance during the Spanish Civil War, as did the Bofors 37 mm developed in Sweden, and used by many early Second World War combatants.
 The British Army accepted for service the (40 mm) Ordnance QF 2 pounder, which was developed as a tank gun.
 The Soviet Red Army after the Russian Civil War also begun a search for an anti-tank gun with a French Hotchkiss 37 mm L.33 tank gun, but soon upgraded this to a higher velocity L.45 Model 1935 while also making a licensed copy of the German 3.7 cm PaK 36.
-However, the Red Army was almost immediately taught a lesson about anti-tank warfare when a tank battalion sent to aid the Spanish Republicans in the Spanish Civil War was almost entirely destroyed in an engagement.
+However, the Red Army was taught a lesson in anti-tank warfare almost immediately when a tank battalion sent to aid the Spanish Republicans in the Spanish Civil War was almost destroyed in an engagement.